Urban Waters Initiative: Community Outreach, Engagement, and Leadership Program

 PhotoVoice participant Abbie Storch (right) shares her experiences in the program with Alder Sarah Miller (left).

 Over 100 photos were taken throughout the course.
 Participants selected the final 50 showcased in the PhotoVoice exhibit (slideshow below) and interactive storymap.
-The following five themes or environmental issues were identified: Green and Blue Spaces, Abandoned Buildings, Trash Travels, A Safe Place?, and The Homeless.
-The physical exhibit traveled through the Fair Haven Public Library and Junta for Progressive Action, accompanying the charrettes and presentations to the larger community.
+The following five themes or environmental issues were identified: Green and Blue Spaces, Abandoned Buildings, Trash Travels, A Safe Place?, and The Houseless.
+The physical exhibit traveled through the Fair Haven Public Library and Junta for Progressive Action, accompanying discussions and presentations to the larger community.
 Now, our digital exhibit and storymap continue to engage our audience with these impactful images.

 Click on the photo above to see where are photos were taken.